BugSplat-Git/symbol-upload/README.md

 # symbol-upload

 This repo is a simple Node.js utility, set of libraries, and GitHub action for uploading symbol files or source maps to [BugSplat](https://www.bugsplat.com).
-This utility is designed to be used in your build process to upload symbols to BugSplat for each production build automatically.
+This utility is designed to be used in your build process to upload symbols to BugSplat automatically for each production build.
 This package can be used as a library or a command line utility.

 ## Action

-You can use the `symbol-upload` action in your [GitHub Actions](https://github.com/features/actions) workflow by modifying the following snippet.
+Use the `symbol-upload` action in your [GitHub Actions](https://github.com/features/actions) workflow by modifying the following snippet.

 ```yml
 - name: Symbols 📦